Chennault International Airport: 68th Bombardment Wing

 It received its own B-29s in May 1952, then began training as a bombardment wing.
 Operational squadrons of the 68th Bombardment Group were the 51st and 52d Bombardment Squadrons.
 On June 16, 1952, the wing was redesignated the 68th Bombardment Wing, Medium.

 On 16 January 1953 the B-29 Superfortress was replaced with the new all-jet B-47 Stratojet.
 The wing also received KC-97 Stratotankers and added a refueling mission.
 The 656th Bomb Squadron became the third B-47 squadron, with the tankers assigned to the 68th Air Refueling Squadron.

 It conducted strategic bombardment training from May 1954 to June 1963 and air refueling operations from May 1954 to September 1957.
 It was deployed at RAF Fairford in the United Kingdom from June 14 to August 7, 1954 and at RAF Brize Norton, England from September 27, 1957 to January 8, 1958.
 A fourth B-47 squadron, the 657th, was added on 1 December 1958.

-Local military and civilian leaders wanted to rename the Lake Charles Air Force Base for Lt Gen Claire Chennault prior to his death on July 27, 1958, but the Air Force refused to name a base after a living person.
+Local military and civilian leaders wanted to rename the Lake Charles Air Force Base for Lt Gen Claire Chennault prior to his death on July 27, 1958, but the Air Force declined on the basis of not wanting to name a base after a living person.
 The Air Force granted the request after Chennault’s death.
 At the dedication ceremony on November 14, 1958, Anna Chennault unveiled a large oil painting of her late husband.
 He had been commander of the famed Flying Tigers American volunteer airmen fighting in China during the Second World War.